perquisite in income tax

 Taxable vs Non-Taxable Perquisites

 Not all perquisites are taxable.
 The Income Tax Act divides perquisites into three categories based on their taxability.
+I get asked about this constantly, because the same rupee an employer spends on you can end up completely tax-free or fully taxed, depending purely on how the benefit is structured.

 Category 1: Taxable for All Employees